 - Itch-free insulation material

-- It is made from recycled magazines, newspapers, cardboard, and other kinds of paper.
+- It is made from recycled magazines, newspapers, cardboard, and paper.

 - Fire retardant as well.